-On the other hand, a recent PwC report found that 87% of surveyed employees liked offices for their positive impacts to collaboration and relationships.
+On the other hand, a 2021 PwC report found that 87% of surveyed employees liked offices for their positive impacts on collaboration and relationships.
 So what can offices do to make in-person work more enjoyable and productive for the huge number of companies that stick with it?

 Landlords can take advantage of this sentiment in a number of ways.
 Developing compelling opportunities to reinforce culture should be a priority for sure.
 We provide a straightforward six-step guide to building an effective community strategy in one of our earlier blog posts.
 In short, start by gathering facts before creating a guiding vision statement and eventually a measurable action plan.
 By injecting a healthy dose of culture into their spaces, landlords will be able to boost occupier employee engagement while helping build the workplace of the future.

 Beyond (and frequently supporting) community, food and beverage options are one solid choice.
 While some co-working providers like WeWork have scaled down the free beer in recent years, the tail end of the coronavirus outbreak will eventually provide a chance for office managers and landlords alike to add an easy (if costly) perk to their spaces: premium food and drink.